MichSeman/MichSeman/README.md

 - 👋 Hi, I’m Michelle Seman
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in front-end development
-- 🌱 I’m currently learning JavaScript in MIT's full stack with MERN professional certificate program.
+- 🌱 I recently earned a Professional Certificate from MIT for web devlopment with JavaScript and full stack with MERN
+- 🌸 I'm currently enrolled in SheCodes Pro workshop
 - 📫 How to reach me: semanmichelle@gmail.com

 <!---